Wigan: Bus and tram

 A horse tramway was built in 1880 by the Wigan Corporation and leased to a succession of private companies to operate services to Pemberton, Aspull and towards Standish.
 Steam tram operation was introduced quickly, but the network always struggled to pay its way and just after the start of the 20th century Wigan Corporation gradually bought the operating leases and converted the network to electric tramcar operation.
 However, the network was saddled with a mix of standard gauge and narrow gauge lines, reducing efficiency and increasing costs; the last of the Wigan Corporation Tramways were closed in 1931 to be replaced by buses, which had begun as 'feeder' services to the trams but which had shown themselves to be faster and more flexible.
 Trolleybuses were operated on a single route from Wigan to Martland Mill from 1925 to 1931.

 The town's tram, trolleybus and bus fleet was always painted in crimson and off-white colours, with ornate gold lining out until the outbreak of World War II.
 The buses were notable in that they never carried exterior advertisements, with the town's crest occupying the space between decks where other bus operators placed adverts; they carried two green lights on the front, to enable the town's ratepayers to see at night which was one of the town's own buses and not one of those of a competitor.
 At local government reorganisation in April 1974, the Wigan Corporation Transport Department became part of Greater Manchester Transport.
-The former Corporation tram/bus garage in Melverley Street is still in use by First Greater Manchester.

 The current network of local buses, coordinated by Transport for Greater Manchester (TfGM) and departs from the Wigan bus station in the town centre.
 The bus station reopened in late 2018 after a £15.7 million, two-year redevelopment.
 Local buses serve Wigan and district with National Express long-distance coach services.
-Bus companies operating in the area include Stagecoach Manchester, Arriva North West, Diamond Bus North West, Maytree Travel, Wigan Buses and Stagecoach Merseyside & South Lancashire.

-Water
+Wigan's bus services were included in the first tranche of TfGM bus franchises under the Bee Network integrated transport network, with services tendered to bus operator Go North West launching in the town on 24 September 2023.

-Wigan is on the Leeds & Liverpool Canal and is epitomised by Wigan Pier.
+Wigan is on the Leeds and Liverpool Canal and is epitomised by Wigan Pier.
 There is also a branch of the canal from Wigan to Leigh, with a connection to the Bridgewater Canal linking Wigan to Manchester.